32 Free Online College Courses from the Best Colleges and Universities

 Learning How to Learn from McMaster University and the University of California San Diego, offered on Coursera.

 Not sure where to start?
 Start by learning how to learn!
-Before you take the plunge into free online courses, ease yourself into academia with this 12-hour course.
+Before you take the plunge into free online college courses, ease yourself into academia with this 12-hour course.
 Its coursework offers “powerful mental tools to help you master tough subjects.”
 Brush up on your test-taking skills and explore the learning process as a whole.
 “Learning How to Learn…actually helps students learn how the brain works and learns and processes information,” explains Yolanda Newton, Director of Education Revolution.
 “It’s a great course for anyone because in about 12 hours of coursework you can improve your own methodology to learn anything else.”
 You can also take our quiz to find out what your personal learning style is.

 Computers and technology